 We have an extensive network of pipeline transportation, terminalling, storage and gathering assets in key crude oil and NGL producing basins and transportation corridors and at major market hubs in the United States and Canada.
-The map and descriptions below highlight our more significant assets (including certain assets under construction or development) as of December 31, 2021.
-Unless the context requires otherwise, references herein to our "facilities" includes all of the pipelines, terminals, storage and other assets owned by us.

 Following is a description of the activities and assets for each of our segments.